 What Temperature Do African Dwarf Frogs Need?

-African dwarf frogs require the temperature to be at least 75 degrees Fahrenheit or about 24 Celsius but this is the bare minimum.
-They prefer to live in temperatures of 26 Celsius or about 79 degrees Fahrenheit.
+African dwarf frogs require the temperature to be at least 73.4 – 80.6°F or about 23 – 27°C. They prefer to live in temperatures towards the higher end of this range.

 Can African Dwarf Frogs Live Without A Heater?

 Once again, an African Dwarf frog is best kept in fairly warm conditions, and only if you live in a tropical climate will you be able to maintain that warm temperature in the tank.
-Ok, so if the temperature drops a couple of degrees below the minimum, the frogs probably won’t die straight away, but they won’t be happy or healthy either.
+Ok, so if the temperature drops a couple of degrees below the minimum, the frogs probably won’t die straight away, but they might become stressed if the situation persists.

 If the frogs get too cold, they will more or less shut down.
-They will stop eating more or less, their metabolisms will shut down, and then their internal organs will start to go too.
-If an African dwarf frog is too cold for too long, it will die.
-It might take a while, but at the end of it all, it won’t survive.
+They will stop eating more or less, their metabolisms will slow down, and then their internal organs will start to go too.
+If an African dwarf frog is too cold for too long, they will perish.
+It might take a while, but at the end of it all, they won’t survive.

 Should I Get An In-line or Submersible Heater?